 And the next verse shows the Christians remaining in Jerusalem, even though Jesus told them to spread the good news elsewhere (Acts 1:8)

 And every day they did not stop teaching and spreading the good news in the temple and households that the Messiah is Jesus.
 (Acts 5:42)

 And finally these summary verses say the same as the previous one, but in more descriptive terms.

 Each day they were persistently devoted together in singleness of heart and mind in the temple precincts, breaking bread by household, taking their meals with gladness and generous hearts, 47 praising God and enjoying the favor of all the people.
 And each day the Lord was adding to the community those who were being saved.
 (Acts 2:46-47)

 The last phrase says that the Lord was adding to the early Messianic community’s numbers.
 How many, approximately?
 Thousands (Acts 2:41; 4:4; 6:7; 21:20).

-Further, judgment was a-comin’ on Jerusalem and its temple.
+Further, judgment was a-comin’ on Jerusalem and its temple, as we see next.

 The destruction of the Jerusalem temple